multiversx/mx-docs/docs/developers/transactions/tx-overview.md

 1. Transactions have many fields, which can be configured in many ways.
 It is important to be able to configure most of them independently, otherwise the framework becomes too large, or unreliable.
 2. Since this syntax is also used in contracts, it was essential to choose a design that adds almost no runtime and code size overhead.
 So the syntax must make heavy use of generics, to resolve at compile-time all type checks, conversions, and restrictions.
-3. Also because syntax is used in contracts, it had to rely on managed types.
+3. Also, because syntax is used in contracts, it had to rely on managed types.
 4. We wanted as much type safety as possible, so we had to find a way to rely on the ABI to produce type checks both for contract inputs and outputs.